More about Eastern Medicine

 Why do we wait until we are really sick or completely run down before we seek medical attention?

 We do this because it is how we have been conditioned to behave.
 It is the culture of health we are accustomed to.
 Eastern medicine is a viable alternative to this way of thinking.
-Have you recently gone to your doctor and told him/her that you were just not feeling right?
+Have you recently gone to your doctor and told them that you were just not feeling right?
 Maybe you have noticed that you don't sleep as well as you used to, you have nagging aches and pains and you are exhausted a great deal of the time.
 Did your doc then take a series of tests which came back negative or tell you that you were just "getting older"?
 Is this OK with you?
 Do you want to wait until you have something serious enough to really get your doctor's attention?
 Of course you don't!

 Perhaps changing the way you think about your health and how you care for yourself and your family is a better option.
 Here are some ideas for you: